xxradar/aws_tf_githubactions_demo/readme.md

 **Fork** the repo [https://github.com/xxradar/aws_tf_githubactions_demo-](https://github.com/xxradar/aws_tf_githubactions_demo-).
 This will create a copy of the repo in your own Github account.

 ### Step 2
-When you explore the repo, you will find a `tf` folder container 3 subfolders.
+When you explore the repo, you will find a `tf` folder containing 3 subfolders.
 - 00_remote_state
-- 01_security
+- 01_aws_security
 - 02_infra

 In `00_remote_state`,  update the file `variables.tf` with your **studentid** and click **commit**